 It is important to note that Elasticsearch does not require you to explicitly create an index first before you can index documents into it.
-In the previous example, Elasticsearch will automatically create the index "savisioniq_components_075261f3-e421-41d7-b71b-8320dccbf194" if it didn't already exist beforehand.
+In the previous example, Elasticsearch will automatically create the index "savisioniq\components\075261f3-e421-41d7-b71b-8320dccbf194" if it didn't already exist beforehand.

-To update an existing document you can execute the above command again with a different (or same) JSON object; in fact Elasticsearch will replace (i.e. re-index) a new document on top of the existing one with the ID of "075261f3-e421-41d7-b71b-8320dccbf194|SRV0000001".
+To update an existing document you can execute the above command again with a different (or same) JSON object; in fact Elasticsearch will replace (i.e. re-index) a new document on top of the existing one with the \id of "075261f3-e421-41d7-b71b-8320dccbf194|SRV0000001".

-If, on the other hand, you use a different ID, a new document will be indexed and the existing document(s) already in the index remains untouched.
+If, on the other hand, you use a different \id, a new document will be indexed and the existing documents in the index remain untouched.